-These unaudited condensed interim consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
+These audited consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
 These adjustments could be material.

-As a result of delays in the completion of the construction at the RDM project, MRDM, as borrower, and the Corporation (as guarantor) have defaulted on certain covenants imposed under the Project Loan Facility (the "Facility") arrangement with Macquarie Bank Limited ("Macquarie Bank").
-As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through November 30, 2013.
+As a result of delays in the completion of the construction at the RDM project, MRDM, as borrower, and the

+Corporation (as guarantor) have defaulted on certain covenants imposed under the Facility arrangement with Macquarie Bank.
+These covenant defaults relate to financial and operational difficulties experienced by the Corporation, including delays in commencement of production and unplanned cost overruns.
+As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended from time to time, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through June 30, 2014.
 This has also resulted in the Corporation reclassifying all scheduled repayment under the Facility as current liabilities.
 In addition, under the terms of the Forbearance Agreement Macquarie Bank has agreed, at its discretion, to provide an additional Tranche 3 under the Facility, the availability of which shall be in the absolute discretion of the lenders.